ministryofjustice/itpolicycontent/content/using-your-own-smartphone-laptop-tablet-or-pc-for-work.md

 Make sure everything is stored and up-to-date within the MOJ approved services you’re using.
 If you are working with MOJ G-Suite (Google Apps), or MOJ Office 365, the information must stay in those systems, not somewhere else on your device.

-If you really must store information on the device, for example because you are remote working and have no network access, delete the information from the device as soon as possible, after you have finished.
+If you really must store information on the device, for example because you are remote working and have no network access, delete the information from the device as soon as possible after you have finished.

 Be especially careful of backup tools on the device, which might store data and therefore stop you complying with data protection requirements.

 ### Be careful when sharing the device

 If a family member borrows your tablet or laptop (for example), make sure they cannot use the MOJ applications, or access any of the work information.

+<a id="if-something-goes-wrong"></a>

 ## If something goes wrong